susarlanikhilesh/netcon/README.md

-# internet-availablity
+# Network Connectivity
-This repository checks whether the given system is connected to internet or not
+This repository checks whether the given system is connected to network or not